Takashiidobe/notes/src/books/game-programming-patterns/state.md

 ### Concurrent State Machines

 What happens if we want to add a gun to our heroine?
-Well, instead of packing all the state into one machine, where there are (n \* m) states, we can make two different state machines, for (n + m) states.
+Well, instead of packing all the state into one machine, where there are (n * m) states, we can make two different state machines, for (n + m) states.

-We give her another state machine for the equipment she\'s using.
+We give her another state machine for the equipment she's using.

 ```cpp
 class Heroine {